Skip to content

 Tweet

-These flourless 3-ingredient gluten-free peanut butter cookies are a dream for satisfying your sweet tooth!
-Not only are they quick to make, but they’re also sweet and crunchy with a rich peanut butter flavor.
+These flourless, 4-ingredient peanut butter cookies are a dream for satisfying your sweet tooth!
+They’re quick to make, sweet and crunchy, and have a rich peanut butter flavor.

 overhead shot of finished gluten free peanut butter cookies on black wire cooling rack